syncfusion-content/blazor-docs/blazor/appearance/size-modes.md

 ## Change font size for all components

-You can change the font-size for all the components by overriding the CSS in `<style>` for `e-control` class.
+You can change the font-size for all the components by overriding the CSS for `e-control` class as follows.

 ```css
 <style>